Hisayuki Machii

-Life
+Biography

-Early years
+Early life

-According to his widow Yasuyo, Machii was born Jeong Geon-Yeong (정건영/) as the first-generation Korean born in Minami-Sakuma Cho, Shiba Ward, Tokyo.
+According to his widow Yasuyo, Machii was born Jeong Geon-yeong, a first-generation Korean of Minami-Sakuma Cho, Shiba Ward, Tokyo, Empire of Japan.
 His mother left him in the care of his grandmother in Seoul (at the time under Imperial Japanese occupation and known as Keijō).
 He returned to Tokyo when he was thirteen.
 After World War II, Machii became involved in postwar Japan's thriving black market.
 He entered Senshu University in 1943, however, he dropped out of it.
 By 1948, he had formed his own gang, the Tosei-kai or "Voice of the East Gang" which grew to over 1,500 members by the early 1960s.
 The Tosei-kai became so powerful in Tokyo that they were known as the Ginza police, and even the Yamaguchi-gumi's Taoka had to cut a deal with Machii to allow that group to operate in Tokyo.